testthedocs/rakpart/docs/commit-guidelines.rst

 That means that every commit on its own should be a clear, functional, and stable change.

-This means then when you’re building a new feature, you should try to pare it down into functional steps, and when that’s not reasonable, the end patch should be a single commit.
+This means then when you are building a new feature, you should try to pare it down into functional steps, and when that’s not reasonable, the end patch should be a single commit.

-This is counter to having a Pull Request which may include “[fix] unmerged behavior”.
+This is counter to having a Pull Request which may include “fix unmerged behavior”.

 Those commits should get squashed, and the final patch when landed should be rebased.